William Aberhart High School: Social Amnesty

 A student run club that makes its focus on raising awareness in humanitarianism.
 The club is composed of a group of compassionate students desiring to make a difference in world crisis and injustice.
 So far the club has run campaigns on clean water, human rights in Burma, and homeless shelter relief during the 2007-2008 school year.
 Social Amnesty also organized and hosted a "Darfur week" in the 2008-2009 school year.

 The Advocate

 Aberhart's school paper that publishes bi-weekly throughout the school year.
 The paper mainly covers athletics, student opinions, and school events.
 The Advocate is the most published student newspaper in western Canada.

 The Iconographer

 The Advocate was Aberhart's school arts and literature magazine which was published exclusively by students on a regular basis.
 It featured mainly poems and photography, but also included short stories, among other things.
 Its publication schedule depended entirely on how many submissions they received from the student body at the school.

-The Advocate was followed by "The Issue" (edited by Wendy Smith), and became focussed on education reform.
+The Advocate was followed by "The Issue" and became focused on education reform.
 Many of the people involved were part of E.Y.E.
 (Educational Youth Enterprises), a citywide movement to improve education practices and promote "Free Schools".